 With views right over the Kern River, you’ll never want to leave this gorgeous cabin!
 The interiors are contemporary, but the outdoor area has a rustic charm that creates a laid back atmosphere.
 There are a few excellent hiking trails nearby, including one that follows the river into Sequoia National Forest.
-It sleeps up to four people, so it’s great for small groups and families in the area.
+It sleeps up to four people and comes with air conditioning, so it’s great for small groups and families in the area.

 Rustic Lodge in Kernville: The Kern Lodge

 This gorgeous little lodge might only have a three-star rating, but it comes with some of the best hotel reviews in the Sequoia National Park region!
 The interiors are rustically designed with native wood and traditional furnishings.
-During the summer, the outdoor pool is an awesome cooling-off spot before enjoying the communal barbecue.
+During the summer, the outdoor swimming pool is an awesome cooling-off spot before enjoying the communal barbecue, there’s even air conditioning too.
 This is a firm favourite with solo travellers, – but it’s also great for families and larger groups.

 Things to See and Do in Kernville

 - The Native American Cultural Centre is a great attraction for learning about the indigenous history of the Sierra Nevada.